PbVrCt/cdk-gitlab-runners/README.md

     cdk deploy usa/\*
     ```

-## Scenario: Customize the network configuration
+## Scenario: Customize the networking configuration

 To tailor the networking configuration, you can modify the files that make up this repository.